aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to GIF" h2="Transform EMAIL to GIF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to GIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email file format into another format.
+This is useful for a variety of reasons, such as making the email easier to read, or to make it compatible with other applications.

+<h2>How Aspose.Total Helps for Email to GIF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+With Aspose.Email for C++, you can convert EMAIL file format to HTML.
+After that, you can use Aspose.Words for C++ API to export HTML to GIF.
+This makes it easy to convert emails to GIF format, which can be used in a variety of applications.
+Aspose.Total for C++ also includes other APIs that can help you with other tasks, such as document conversion, image processing, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}